Chronic wasting disease in Oregon

 The ODFW staff and Fish and Wildlife Commission have taken several actions since 2002 to try to prevent the spread of CWD to Oregon.
 These actions include:

 Keeping CWD out of Oregon forever may not be possible.
 However, if it does enter the state, limiting its distribution will depend on knowing the percentage of animals infected and where they're located.
-ODFW has been monitoring deer and elk for CWD for decades.
 With CWD at the states' border, these efforts will become more critical and targeted.
 This will include:

 Planning a response to CWD detection

-ODFW has recently revised the Oregon CWD Management Plan which was initially written in 2005 and updated in both 2010 and 2015.
+ODFW has a CWD Management Plan which was initially written in 2005 and most recently updated in 2022.
 The current revision is based on the Association of Fish and Wildlife Agencies Best Management Practices for the Prevention, Surveillance and Management of CWD.
 ODFW's plan addresses four implementation actions:

-- Determine the range of cervid species affected, distribution, and prevalence of the disease.
+• Determine what deer and elk species are affected, distribution, and prevalence of the disease.

 Unfortunately, there have been very few successful efforts to control the spread of CWD in states where the disease has been found.
 The success of the ODFW management plan will depend on hunter cooperation, good communication with partner groups and implementing modern strategies for CWD management.